 - Stephen Adegbite, Senior Vice President, Enterprise Information Security Program Oversight & Strategy, Wells Fargo & Co

-- Norman "Norm" Augustine, Former Chairman and Chief Executive Officer, Lockheed Martin Corp.
+- Norman "Norm" Augustine, Former Chairman and CEO, Lockheed Martin Corp.

-- Leroy "Lee" Baca, Sheriff, Los Angeles County
+- Leroy "Lee" Baca, Former Sheriff, Los Angeles County

 - Kenneth "Chuck" Canterbury, President, Fraternal Order of Police